Botswana Safari: Why It's Unique Compared to Other African Destinations?

 Leopards on the hunt, moving silently through the bush.

-Aardvarks, pangolins, and porcupines are rare, nocturnal species that are almost impossible to see during the day.
+Rare nocturnal species like aardvarks, pangolins, and porcupines that are almost impossible to see during the day.

 Hyenas and lions engaging in nighttime territorial battles.